opengeospatial/geoparquet/format-specs/geoparquet.md

 #### orientation

 This attribute indicates the winding order of polygons.
-Available values are:
+The only available value is:

-- "counterclockwise": the winding order of polygons follows the [GeoJSON spec](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.6).
-All vertices of exterior polygon rings MUST be ordered in the counterclockwise direction and all interior rings MUST be ordered in the clockwise direction.
+- "counterclockwise": All vertices of exterior polygon rings MUST be ordered in the counterclockwise direction and all interior rings MUST be ordered in the clockwise direction.

 If no value is set, no assertions are made about winding order or consistency of such between exterior and interior rings or between individual geometries within a dataset.
 Readers are responsible for verifying and if necessary re-ordering vertices as required for their analytical representation.

 Writers are encouraged but not required to set orientation="counterclockwise" for portability of the data within the broader ecosystem.

+It is recommended to always set the orientation (to counterclockwise) if `edges` is 'spherical'.

 #### edges